-This page describes the key points of contact if you are thinking of making changes to your home.
-It explains the role of local authorities and Historic England in relation to older homes, and provides contact details for other sources of advice.
+Find out who the key points of contact are while you are planning and making changes to an older home.
+This page explains the role of local authorities and Historic England and provides contact details and free helpline numbers for other sources of advice.

-More information on the type of consent you might need if you want to make changes can be found on What Permission Might I Need?.
+Find more information on the type of consent you might need if you want to make changes on What Permission Might I Need?

 Your local authority

 The planning department of your local authority decides whether to grant planning permission or listed building consent for proposed work.